kubesphere/website/content/en/partner/_index.md

   title: 'Together, build partnership for success all over the world'
   content: 'KubeSphere partners play a critical role in KubeSphere go-to-market strategy.
 KubeSphere partners are located all over the world, we are looking forward to the global cooperation, your success is our success.'
   name1: 'USA'
+  icon1: ''
   name2: 'European'
+  icon2: 'images/partner/radore.jpg'
   name3: 'China'
+  icon3: 'images/partner/qingcloud.svg'
   mapImage: 'images/partner/map.svg'
+  bg1: 'images/common/hexagon.svg'
+  bg2: 'images/partner/background1.svg'
+  bg3: 'images/partner/background2.svg'
 section3:
   title: 'Partner Types'
   tip: Request now →
   partnerType:
     - title: "App Providers"
       content: "KubeSphere Application Store is a great place to showcase your application, KubeSphere bring your applications to tens of thousands of users, making them deploy your App to Kubernetes with one click."
       link: ""

     - title: "Consulting"
-      content: "KubeSphere Application Store is a great place to showcase your application, users can quickly deploy your application to Kubernetes using KubeSphere.
-Submit your application to KubeSphere Application Store now!"
+      content: If agencies and consultancies want to help clients easily adopt Kubernetes and deliver applications using modern, open source technologies, KubeSphere is the best choice for your team.
       link: ""

     - title: "Cloud Providers"
-      content: "KubeSphere Application Store is a great place to showcase your application, users can quickly deploy your application to Kubernetes using KubeSphere.
-Submit your application to KubeSphere Application Store now!"
+      content: For any cloud providers who want to tightly integrate KubeSphere as a catalog or application in their application market for Kubernetes-based solution,  do not hesitate to use KubeSphere to extend your ecosystem.
       link: ""

     - title: "Go-To-Market"
-      content: "KubeSphere Application Store is a great place to showcase your application, users can quickly deploy your application to Kubernetes using KubeSphere.
-Submit your application to KubeSphere Application Store now!"
+      content: KubeSphere is 100% open source and free, you are able to localize KubeSphere, translate it into local languages, build local communities and develop local markets.
+GTM partners from around the globe that are tightly aligned with KubeSphere.
       link: ""

 section4:
   title: 'Featured Partners'
+  featuredPartnerList:
+    - icon: "images/partner/partner5.jpg"
+      partnerType: "technology"
       content: 'KubeSphere is trusted by various enterprises and organizations to the innovators driving the future of software.'
-  featuredPartnerList:

     - icon: "images/partner/partner1.jpg"
       partnerType: "Go-To-Market"
+      content:

-    - icon: "images/partner/partner2.jpg"
+    - icon: "images/partner/partner10.jpg"
       partnerType: "Go-To-Market"

-    - icon: "images/partner/partner3.jpg"
-      partnerType: "Go-To-Market"
+      content:

     - icon: "images/partner/partner4.jpg"
-      partnerType: "Go-To-Market"

-    - icon: "images/partner/partner5.jpg"
-      partnerType: "Go-To-Market"
+      partnerType: "technology"
+      content:

-    - icon: "images/partner/partner6.jpg"
+    - icon: "images/partner/partner8.jpg"
-      partnerType: "Go-To-Market"
+      partnerType: "technology"
+      content:

-    - icon: "images/partner/partner7.jpg"
+    - icon: "images/partner/partner9.jpg"
-      partnerType: "Go-To-Market"
+      partnerType: "technology"
+      content:

 ---